NoxInmortus/role-ispconfig/README.md

 The install process is quite clear and commented, all tasks have explicit name, you won't be lost if you want to understand how the whole stuff works.

-For a full installation, you will want to set every `instal_xxx` variables to true.
+For a full installation, you will want to set every `install_xxx` variables to true.
 But you may not want to install everything.

 ### Variables